rochaussee/Webex_Organizational_Contacts/README.md

 # Webex_Organizational_Contacts
-Webex App custom web application leveraging the Webex public APIs for Organizational Contacts
+Webex App custom web application leveraging the Webex public APIs for Organizational Contacts.
+By using this custom app, users that are not" Control Hub Admin users" can manage the Webex Contacts database through their Webex App.

 ## Table of Contents